Jamshedpur: Population

 According to the 2011 census of India, the city of Jamshedpur had a population of 629,659, but the Jamshedpur Urban Agglomeration had a population of 1,337,131.
 The city is designated as a Million Plus Urban Agglomeration as per Government terminology.
 Males constitute 52.1% of the population and females 47.9%.
 Jamshedpur has an average literacy rate of 89.41% – higher than the national average of 74%.
 In Jamshedpur, 11.5% of the population is under six years of age.

-Jamshedpur Urban Agglomeration includes: Jamshedpur (Industrial Town), Jamshedpur (NAC), Tata Nagar Railway Colony (OG), Mango (NAC), Jugsalai (M), Bagbera (CT), Chhota Gobindpur (CT), Haludbani (CT), Sarjamda (CT), Gadhra (CT), Ghorabandha (CT), Purihasa (CT), Adityapur (M Corp.), Chota Gamahria (CT) and Kapali (CT).
+Jamshedpur Urban Agglomeration includes: Jamshedpur (Industrial Town), Jamshedpur (Notified Area Committee), Tata Nagar Railway Colony (OG), Mango (Municipal Corporation), Jugsalai (Municipal Council), Bagbera (CT), Chhota Gobindpur (CT), Haludbani (CT), Sarjamda (CT), Gadhra (CT), Ghorabandha (CT), Purihasa (CT), Adityapur (Municipal Corporation), Chota Gamahria (CT) and Kapali (Municipal Council).

+Jamshedpur's transformation from a rural area to a bustling urban centre owes much to the establishment of Tata Iron and Steel Company Limited in 1907.
+Initially, its population remained modest until the 1921 census recorded a remarkable growth rate of 911.3%, attributed largely to immigration.
+People from various parts of India migrated to Jamshedpur in search of opportunities due to industries and eventually settled in nearby areas.
+This influx diversified the city's demographics, with significant communities from regions like Bengal, Bihar and Odisha contributing to its multicultural character.
+Moreover, migrants from neighboring cities within Jharkhand also flocked to Jamshedpur for job prospects.
+Alongside local residents, the city also became home to refugees who arrived during the partition of India, residing in designated colonies.

+The 1974 Indian smallpox epidemic was partially traced to economic migrants returning from Jamshedpur.
+With funding from J.R.D.
+Tata, the World Health Organization quarantined the city's unvaccinated population, successfully limiting further spread.

 Language

-The official language is Hindi.
-The second most spoken language is Urdu.
-Additionally, in Jamshedpur, many East Indian languages are spoken, including Bengali, Magahi, Santhali and Odia.
-Punjabi is also spoken, as are some South Indian languages, such as Kannada and Tamil.

-(For language details see Golmuri-cum-Jugsalai block#Language and religion.)
+In Jamshedpur NAC town and outgrowth, six prominent spoken languages, namely Hindi, Bengali, Santali, Bhojpuri, Odia, Urdu, and Punjabi, collectively cover approximately 85 percent of the total population.
+Other regional languages such as Magahi, Maithili and Chhattisgarhi are also spoken in the town by migrants from Bihar and Chhattisgarh.
+Though there is a small number of people speaking tribal languages such as Ho and Santali, a large number of them are found in the city's outskirts.

-Religion and Ethnicity
+Religion and ethnicity

-Hindus form the majority religion in Jamshedpur.
-While Muslims, Sikhs, and Christians form a significant minority.
-Jains and Buddhists also live in the city.
-Hindus are found in almost all areas of Jamshedpur.
-Muslims are also found in almost all areas of Jamshedpur, but many are concentrated in Maango, Sakchi, and Golmuri.
-Most Sikhs live in Golmuri and Sakchi.
-Christians are mostly found in the central part of the city.
-Tribals constitute around 28% of the population, and live in Birsanagar, a very large area covering a major part of Jamshedpur.